 How to Make Enchilada Sauce

-If you have never tried making enchilada sauce, you are going to find it is super easy to make.
+If you have never tried making enchilada sauce, you will find it to be super easy.

-Enchilada sauce is made with: vegetable oil, water, chili powder, paprika, and water.
-You could use chicken stock instead of water if you want a richer flavor.
+Enchilada sauce is made with vegetable oil, water, chili powder, paprika, and water.
+If you want a richer flavor, you could use chicken stock instead of water.

 - In a medium-sized pot, combine vegetable oil and flour.
 Stir and cook for about 1 minute, or until this begins to become fragrant like pie crust.